 The Master's Scholarly Paper should be a focused piece of technical work that applies the student's expertise and knowledge base.
 This option is for those whose primary goal is to gain advanced knowledge and skills in the information sciences and technology field.
-The scholarly paper will be submitted to the student's committee; an oral presentation is optional.
 The scholarly paper is not submitted to the Graduate School's Thesis Office and is not archived.